 Tower of Power & Average White Band

-Average White Band puts the soul and funk in the history of American music.
-Known for timeless instrumental mega-hits like “Pick Up the Pieces” the band's songwriting stretches across several gold-selling albums and multiple Grammy nominations for the legendary Atlantic Records.
-AWB took their Scottish roots and influences from R&B heroes like Marvin Gaye, James Brown, and Donny Hathaway and developed their own unique sound.
-While songs like “Cut The Cake” and “Let's Go Round Again” became hit singles, many other album tracks, like “Schoolboy Crush” and “Stop The Rain” became much sampled grooves.
-Many more tunes, such as “Cloudy” and “A Love Of Your Own” stand alongside some of the finest soul album tracks ever recorded.
-The current line-up of the band, which includes noted U.S. recruits and founding members Alan Gorrie and Onnie McIntyre, continues to record and tour around the world.
+Average White Band are widely regarded as one of the best soul and funk bands in the history of music.
+Though best known for their timeless instrumental mega-hit “Pick Up the Pieces,” the band's strength actually lay in their consistently accomplished songwriting, stretching across several gold-selling albums and multiple Grammy nominations for the legendary Atlantic Records.
+The six-piece took the influences of their R&B heroes, people like Marvin Gaye, James Brown, Donny Hathaway and others, and developed their own authentic sound.
+While “Cut The Cake” and “Let's Go Round Again” became hit singles, many other album tracks, like “Schoolboy Crush” and “Stop The Rain,” became much-sampled grooves.
+Many more tunes such as “Cloudy” and “A Love Of Your Own” are among the finest soul album tracks ever recorded.